Overcoming Fear of Rejection as a Group Exercise Instructor

 I know this is a fitness site, but let’s take a few moments to talk about rejection as it pertains to teaching group exercise.

-When you audition for a class, you are showing up, and in essence competing for a teaching spot.
-Other people will be showing up, they will be displaying their skill sets and talents also competing for the same teaching spot.
+When you audition for a class, you are showing up and, in essence, competing for a teaching spot.
+Other people will be showing up too, displaying their skill sets and talents, also competing for the same spot.

-When you show up to a class, whether new or old, you will stand on a stage, in front of 20 to 60 people, (sometimes more) displaying those very same skills and talents.
-When you are subbing for someone, or starting a new class, you are in essence auditioning yourself to the group.
-You are hoping that they like what you do, enjoy your class, and return.
+When you show up to a class, whether new or established, you will stand on a stage in front of 20 to 60 people (sometimes more), demonstrating those very same skills and talents.
+When you are subbing for someone or starting a new class, you are essentially auditioning yourself to the group.
+You hope that they like what you do, enjoy your class, and return.

-Now in the first scenario, you must understand that there is only one spot, and about 20 of you competing for it.
-That means that at least 19 of you will not be selected for the spot.
-Okay?
-Does that mean you suck, or that you are no good?
-Or does it simply mean that the odds were highly stacked against you?
-Perhaps the manager liked the symmetry of someone’s face more?
-Perhaps that person reminds them of their cousin?
-Who knows?
-The point of this is that there are 1,001 reasons as to why they picked someone else, none of which has to be that you suck.
+In the first scenario, you must understand there is only one spot and about 20 of you competing for it.
+That means at least 19 of you will not be selected.
+Does that mean you are not good enough?
+Or does it simply mean the odds were against you?
+Perhaps the manager preferred something about another candidate, a style, a personality, or something else entirely.
+There are countless reasons why someone else was chosen, none of which necessarily reflects on your ability.

-I recently auditioned for Zumba at one gym, I was approved by the immediate manager, she loved what I brought to the table!
-However, her manager has yet to approve me.
-Does that rejection, delay, indecision deter me?
-Absolutely not!
-I’d like to be acknowledged, but her acknowledgement does not validate me as an instructor.
-What validates me as an instructor are the smiling faces and screaming participants as they sing and dance their way to a healthier life.
-I teach Zumba at several gyms, and have covered classes all over the 5 boros, and they all love me, that’s good enough for me.
-I’d like to get in there, but it won’t make or break my career or spirit!
+I recently auditioned for Zumba at one gym.
+The immediate manager approved me and loved what I brought.
+However, her manager has not yet given final approval.
+Does that delay or decision discourage me?
+Absolutely not.
+While recognition is nice, it doesn’t define me as an instructor.
+What matters are the smiling faces and participants enjoying their workout.
+I teach Zumba at several gyms across the five boroughs, and they all appreciate what I do.
+That’s enough for me.
+I’d like to get in at this new place, but it won’t make or break my career or spirit.

-Rejection sucks, none of us like it.
-However, without trying, you’ll never achieve or gain anything in life.
-So when it comes to making the decision to try and get rejected, or not trying at all, and not getting anything, I’ll take my chances with trying and failing.
-You have a 50% chance of success by trying.
-You have a 100% chance of not failing by not trying, but you are also guaranteed 100% to not succeed.
-That’s the bottom line to all of this, if you try, you may succeed.
-If you don’t try, I guarantee you will never succeed!
+Rejection is tough and none of us like it.
+But without trying, you won’t gain or achieve anything.
+So when faced with the choice to try and risk rejection, or not try and miss the opportunity, I’ll take my chances with trying.
+You might have a 50% chance of success by trying, but if you don’t try, you have a 100% chance of missing out.
+That’s the bottom line.
+If you try, you may succeed.
+If you don’t try, you will never succeed.

 Be the first to comment